Noah-R/Stock-Evaluator/README.md

 Work in progress

-This will be a machine learning system which attempts to predict the long-run value of publicly traded companies
+A machine learning system which attempts to predict the long-run value of publicly traded companies

-This will not be a day-trading bot, it will not learn from market price history, and it will at most attempt to predict the price of a stock in several years' time, not tomorrow or next year
+Not a day-trading bot, this does not learn from market price history, and does not attempt to predict day-to-day fluctuations in the market

 [Data provided by Financial Modeling Prep](https://financialmodelingprep.com/developer/docs/)